nrkno/dotnetskolen/README_EN.md

         ]
 ```

-##### Use mock of getAlleSendinger
+##### Use mock of getAllTransmissions

-Now we have our own implementation of `getAlleSendinger` that we want to use only when the integration tests are running.
+Now we have our own implementation of `getAllTransmissions` that we want to use only when the integration tests are running.
 How do we do that?
 Let's take a closer look at what `Program.fs` in the API project looks like:

 ```f#
 namespace NRK.Dotnetskolen.Api